airway38/Voron-Modifications/README.md

 Original: https://github.com/Midnite3DP/voron-bedpan

-I've modified the wago mount to brdige across the gap to provide a tidier solution for cables from the bed.
+I've modified the wago mount to bridge across the gap to provide a tidier solution for cables from the bed.
 Also adjusted the pan to allow for the extra height added.